Over the bases and through the steps, to the clubhouse Zimmy goes.

 — Danny (@recordsANDradio) September 7, 2017

 He went from first to second to third to home to high-fives to steps and all the way into the clubhouse without stopping.
-He was just too lightning fast to come to a stop without consequences, obviously.
+Was he just too lightning fast to come to a stop without consequences?
 An object in motion will stay in motion unless acted upon by an external force, and no external force is great enough to stop Zim right now.
-Just don’t tell his plantar fascitis I said that.
+Just don’t tell his plantar fasciitis we said that.